cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                the 26 upper-case letters and deletes all other characters).

-  This enhancement came especially because of many requests to offer more characters for the monoalphabetic substitution.
+  This enhancement came especially because of many requests to offer more characters for the mono-alphabetic substitution.

 - A visualization for secure e-mail was added: The user can enter dynamically